TechDocsStudio/biel-docs/docs/security/overview.md

 2. **Rate limiting**: To prevent abuse, we enforce rate limits per user session and IP address, controlling interactions and mitigating spam and potential attacks.

+4. **Personal identifiable information (PII)**: Each project can define if they want to automatically detect and remove sensitive information like names, emails, IPs, and phone numbers from chat conversations to protect user privacy.

-3. **Role-based authentication**: Our platform includes role-based access control (RBAC) to protect the admin panel.
+4. **Role-based authentication**: Our platform includes role-based access control (RBAC) to protect the admin panel.
 Only authorized users with the appropriate roles can access sensitive administrative features, ensuring a secure and segmented permissions structure.

-4. **Public API security**: We implement **Bearer Authentication** for secure client-server communication, preventing unauthorized access to API resources.
+5. **Public API security**: We implement **Bearer Authentication** for secure client-server communication, preventing unauthorized access to API resources.

 ## Security architecture